-The new transit system development plans for the Kenosha and Racine areas and Milwaukee County will be completed in 2006.
-A 2007-2010 TIP will be completed in 2006.
+The new transit system development plans for the Kenosha and Racine areas and Milwaukee County will be completed in 2007.

 A transportation improvement program planning document, including air quality-related documentation.
 Community assistance planning reports documenting new transit development programs; plan amendment documents; and letter reports and other documents as required.